Tessi-Tms/TmsMediaBundle/README.md

 The MediaBundle for Symfony2 provides an API to retrieve and upload a media in a specific filesystem.
 It supports [Gaufrette](https://github.com/KnpLabs/Gaufrette.git) to handle filesystem abstraction layer and uses [KnpGaufretteBundle]
-(https://github.com/KnpLabs/KnpGaufretteBundle.git) to provide a Gaufrette integration for the project.
+(https://github.com/KnpLabs/KnpGaufretteBundle.git) to provide a Gaufrette integration in the project.

 Installation
 ------------

-To install this bundle please follow the next steps:
+To install this bundle please follow the next steps :

-First add the dependencies in your `composer.json` file:
+First add the dependencies in your `composer.json` file :

 ```json
 "repositories": [